glade-mcp

 Safe to use, though early adoption means community validation is currently minimal.

-Connect any MCP-compatible AI client (Claude Code, Cursor, Windsurf, VS Code Copilot) to your Unity Editor.
-222+ granular tools, a full Unity-aware system prompt, game design document project context, script semantic search, and skill calibration - all free and local.
+Connect any MCP-compatible AI client (Claude Code, Cursor, Windsurf) to your Unity Editor.
+235+ granular tools, a Unity-aware system prompt, game design document project context, script semantic search, and skill calibration.

 GladeKit MCP

-Connect Cursor, Claude Code, Windsurf, Claude Desktop, and VS Code to your Unity Editor.
+Connect Cursor, Claude Code, Windsurf, Claude Desktop, and other AI clients directly to your Unity or Godot editor.

 Quick Start